 There are also some audio formats beginning to see support across browsers.

-Opus is a royalty free and open format that manages to optimise quality at various bit-rates for different types of audio.
-Music and speech can be optimised in different ways and Opus uses the SILK and CELT codecs to achieve this.
+Opus is a royalty-free and open format that manages to optimize quality at various bit-rates for different types of audio.
+Music and speech can be optimized in different ways and Opus uses the SILK and CELT codecs to achieve this.

 Note: Opus is a mandatory format for WebRTC browser implementations.